 Required Supplies for the Presented Projects

 Mix and Pour the Epoxy Resin

 Project # 1: Sealing Wood with Wood Epoxy Resin

-Under the right conditions, epoxy resin can show off wood and its natural appearance in a modern way.
-Especially in the living area, suitable epoxy resin can be used for wood in different variations to optimise its aesthetic and functional benefits.
-If you work carefully, you can seal surfaces with epoxy resin wood or simply fill gaps in the wood with epoxy resin.
+Under the right conditions, epoxy resin can show off the wood and its natural appearance in a modern way.
+Especially in the living area, suitable epoxy resin can be used for wood in different variations to optimize its aesthetic and functional benefits.
+If you work carefully, you can seal wooden surfaces with epoxy resin or simply fill gaps in the wood with the resin.
 This protects the wood against moisture from the outside and makes it more resistant to mechanical stress.
 Possible examples of epoxy resin applications of this kind are

 - Furniture with elements or complete parts made of epoxy resin

 - Tabletops for dining tables, desks or living room tables

 - Cutting boards for use in the kitchen